-• Subject to the qualitative evaluation of a portfolio of 12 colour reproductions and written statement.
+• Subject to the qualitative evaluation of a portfolio of creative works and written statement.

 Bachelor of Health Sciences (BHSc) Rank Score - 250

 • With a min. of 18 credits in one subject from Table A and a min. of 18 credits in one subject from Table B.